tiamygarden/npm-modal-package/README.md

 ## Styling

-The npm-modal-package component is styled by default with Tailwind.
+The vite-react-mymodal component is styled by default with Tailwind.
 You can style it by adding CSS rules to your project.

 ## License